- Key Concepts To Know

 In simple terms, a lead supervisory authority is a body primarily responsible for regulating all cross-border data processing activities.
 This includes being the first point of contact for any data subject looking to launch a complaint related to the processing of their personal data.
 Moreover, the lead supervisory authority is also responsible for coordinating any investigations that may involve other concerned supervisory authorities.
 The essence of the lead supervisory authority is that the supervision of cross-border processing should be led by only one supervisory authority in the EU.

-As far as identifying the lead supervisory authority is concerned, it primarily depends on the controller or processor's "main establishment."
+As far as identifying the lead supervisory authority is concerned, it primarily depends on the “main establishment” of the controller or processor.

 As per Article 4(16) of the GDPR, "main establishment" means,